← Back to Blog

 • To understand the order flow, you need to look in 5 different packages

-• EmailService is buried alongside business services—unclear that it's infrastructure
+• EmailService is buried alongside business services, making it unclear that it's infrastructure

 • Can't tell at a glance which features exist in the system